Looking for the Best Bohol Tourist Spots?!

 From Tagbilaran Port to Anda, you have the option of taking a private taxi, public bus, or shared minivan.

-The cheapest option is to take a tricycle from Tagbilaran Port to Dao Bus terminal in Tagbilaran City for 30 pesos.
-From there you can take the public bus to Anda which costs around 110 pesos.
+The cheapest option is to take a tricycle from Tagbilaran Port to the Dao Bus terminal in Tagbilaran City for 30 Pesos.

 WHAT TO PACK FOR THE PHILIPPINES